North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 North Carolina Schedule Analysis

-- When the Tar Heels beat the Davidson Wildcats, the No. 73 team in our computer rankings, by a score of 74-70 on November 12, it was their signature win of the year so far.
+- When the Tar Heels beat the Davidson Wildcats, the No. 73 team in our computer rankings, by a score of 74-70 on November 12, it was their best win of the season thus far.

 Get tickets for any college basketball game this season at Ticketmaster!